seewhyjay/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **Note:**
 - In order to use any of the assignment related commands below, you must be in the assignment view.
-Ie, you must use list-a to switch to assignment view.
+In particular, you must use list-a to switch to assignment view.
 This is to prevent you from performing commands while you are not looking at the correct list.
 - The start time and end time is optional.
 If not provided, start time will default to 00:00 and end time will default to 23:59.
 </div>